Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Projected subgradient algorithm for paraconvex optimization

-By combining this inequality with $\lambda^{2} - \lambda\tau A^{\tfrac{1}{\delta}}=- 2\delta r A^{2}$, which follows from the definition of $A$, $\lambda$, and $r$, the inequality \cref{eq:decaying5} is verified. \end{proof}
+By combining this inequality with $\lambda^{2} - \lambda\tau A^{\nicefrac{1}{\delta}}=- 2\delta r A^{2}$, which follows from the definition of $A$, $\lambda$, and $r$, the inequality \cref{eq:decaying5} is verified. \end{proof}

-We next focus on a geometrically decaying step-size to ensure linear convergence to the optimal solution set.
-In this case, the step-size forms a decreasing geometric sequence that tends to zero, i.e., $\alpha_{k}=\lambda q^{k}$ where $\lambda >0$ and $0<q<1$. \cref{thm:geodecayingstep-size} establishes the linear convergence of the projected subgradient method with geometrically decaying step-size for the case $\delta= 1$.
+We next focus on a Geometrically Decaying (GD) step-size to ensure linear convergence to the optimal solution set.
+In this case, the step-size forms a decreasing geometric sequence that tends to zero, i.e., $\alpha_{k}=\lambda q^{k}$ where $\lambda >0$ and $0<q<1$. \cref{thm:geodecayingstep-size} establishes the linear convergence of the PSM with GD step-size.